 What is Microsoft Power BI, and how can it improve accounting?

-Business intelligence (BI) solutions are changing the way companies do everything from sales to operations to finance and even executive management.
+Microsoft Power BI (Business intelligence) solutions are changing the way companies do everything from sales to operations to finance and even executive management.
 In fact, a report from the International Data Group predicted that 69% of businesses are planning or in the process of implementing a BI solution.
 If you’re not planning to use these innovative tools to drive growth for your company, you may be at a competitive disadvantage.
 Many smaller companies may feel that business intelligence solutions are too expensive or only designed for enterprise-level businesses.
 But thanks to the Microsoft Power Platform, users of Gravity Software® have access to one of the most powerful business intelligence systems out there: Microsoft Power BI.
 Let’s look at what Power BI is, how it works and how it can make a difference for your growing business.

 What is Microsoft Power BI?